alronz/b2c-database-selection/MongoDB/Basic Features/commands.md

 ##### db.collection.update()

 This is the general method and can be used to either update a single document or multiple documents inside a certain collection based on a particular filter and action.
-Both examples we saw previously can be used here with update method but we need to specify whether we want to update a single document or multiple documents using the 'multi' option  as seen in the example below:
+Both examples we saw previously can be used here but we need to specify whether we want to update a single document or multiple documents using the 'multi' option  as seen in the example below:

 ````